it-dhs-dev/music-scheduler/README.md

 # Spotify Music Scheduler

 This Python script provides a graphical user interface (GUI) to schedule Spotify music playback as a signal for students.
 It allows users to specify Spotify track URLs for each day of the week, which will be played on a loop at specific times (11:20 AM and 2:10 PM) for a duration of 5 minutes.
-The script also includes an option for testing song playback.

 ## Features

 - **Schedule Songs**: Specify different Spotify track URLs for each day of the week.
 - **Loop Playback**: Option to play songs on a loop.
 - **Timed Playback**: Automatically play songs at 11:20 AM and 2:10 PM for 5 minutes.
+- **Change Time Playback**: You can change reccess or lunch time.
 - **Test Song Playback**: Play a song immediately for testing purposes.
-- **User-Friendly GUI**: Easy-to-use interface with theme support.

 ## Installation

-To set up and run the Spotify Music Scheduler, follow these steps:
+To set up and run the Spotify Music Scheduler:

 1. **Clone the Repository**:
    ```sh